Our school vision statement is, ‘Together we can Achieve More’. Our school has three core values of: respect, kindness and co-operation.

 Highfield Primary School caters for children from 3 – 11 years of age.

 What’s special about Highfield.
-Highfield Primary School has an additionally resourced 6/8 place classroom (Dali Class) staffed by a teacher and an SEND Teaching Assistant that can cater for children with a SEND that benefit from being educated in an environment with fewer pupils and where pupils follow bespoke parallel curriculums.
+Highfield Primary School currently has a nurture group (Dali class) staffed by two SEN TA's and over viewed by the Senco.
+This has been set up to cater for children with a SEND that benefit from being educated in an environment with fewer pupils and where pupils follow bespoke parallel curriculums.

 In Dali class and our Early Years classrooms visuals like Colourful Semantics is used to support early communication.